BlueBrain/nexus-web/README.md

 - `API_ENDPOINT`: The URL pointing to Nexus API.
 Default is '/'
 - `AUTH_ENDPOINT`: _OpenID Connect_ Authentication endpoint.
 Empty by default (no auth).
 - `LOGOUT_ENDPOINT`: _OpenID Connect_ Logout endpoint.
 Empty by default (no logout).

+## Getting involved

+Issue tracking is centralized into [the main Blue Brain Nexus repository](https://github.com/BlueBrain/nexus).

+There are several channels provided to address different issues:
+- **Feature request**: If there is a feature you would like to see in this application, please first consult the [list of open feature requests](https://github.com/BlueBrain/nexus/issues?q=is%3Aopen+is%3Aissue+label%3Afeature+label%3Afrontend+label%3Anexus-web).
+In case there isn't already one, please [open a feature request](https://github.com/BlueBrain/nexus/issues/new?labels=feature,frontend,nexus-web) describing your feature with as much detail as possible.
+- **Bug report**: If you have found a bug, please create an issue [here](https://github.com/BlueBrain/nexus/issues/new?labels=bug,frontend,nexus-web).